NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

          `-auto-reconnect` : whether reconnect to server when got kicked or disconnect by some reasons.
          `-skin-recorder` : whether automatic capture and save online players' skins.

+         Warning:  command-line has more
          Optionally, you can specify more option by adding argument:
          `-owner` : Only who can use this bot.
       2. **Config File Setting**
-            You can also move above profile arguments into config file ``mc.bot.config.json``
+            You can also move above profile arguments into config file ``mc.bot.config.json``, all config values in it will be loaded.
+            DolphinBot will apply command-line options first, same options in config file will be ignored.
-            To specify the path to config file is optional, Use option `-config-file` to locate config directory or file.
+            To specify the path of config file is optional, Use option `-config-file` to locate config directory or file.
             For example:
             ```bash
             java -jar "DolphinBot-[version].jar" -config-file=path/to/config.json